 Different Types of HGV License

-- Category C+E – The highest grade of license, this HGV license is reserved for the heaviest vehicles weighing more than 7.5 tonnes and trailers weighing over 750kg.
+- Category C+E – Highest grade of license, this HGV license is reserved for the heaviest vehicles weighing more than 7.5 tonnes and trailers weighing over 750kg.
 You’ll typically find this license used in construction.

-- Category C – The most common HGV license, a category C allows you to drive a range of large trucks.
+- Category C – Most common license, a category C allows you to drive a range of large trucks.